banzaicloud/koperator-docs/docs/features.md

 - to remove a specific Broker from a cluster (StatefulSet always removes the most recently created Broker)
 - to use multiple, different Persistent Volumes for each Broker

 {{< kafka-operator >}} uses `simple` Pods, ConfigMaps, and PersistentVolumeClaims, instead of StatefulSet.
-Using these resources allows us to build an Operator which is better suited to managing Apache Kafka.
+Using these resources allows us to build an Operator which is better suited to manage Apache Kafka.

 With the {{< kafka-operator >}} you can: